 Through College Algebra, Pre-calculus, and Calculus

-There are several different programs on campus that require students to take a series of pre-calculus and calculus courses.
-Sometimes students switch programs midway through the typical course sequence and need to be advised how to finish.
 Here are some possible tracks to calculus for students who must start in one of the courses that precede calculus.
-All course descriptions may be found together here.
+The math course maps show the prerequisites for the most commonly taken math courses.
+Click this link to look up all math course descriptions.
 Students must get a C or higher in each course in order to go on to the next course listed.

 Recommended routes to Math 1310 or (1340 and 1350),